CoryLR/codewithcory/docs/tutorials/170-relational-database-sql/index.md

 <br/><br/>

-Next, write your own `CREATE TABLE` SQL command to initialize the `rooms` table as shown below.
+Next, write your own `CREATE TABLE` SQL command to create the `rooms` table as shown below.

 <div class="small-table">
   <label>Table: <code>rooms</code> (at the shelter)</label>